-With more time on my hands over the bank holiday weekend, I started reading again.
+With more time on my hands over the bank holiday weekend, I started reading again, and I’ve found some books that are worth a read.
 Ever since I’ve been glued to my kindle!
 Once I’m into a good book, that is it, day gone.
 Poof.

 Anyhoo, I thought I’d share five of my favourites recent books that are worth a read during lockdown.

 Holy moly, what a book.
 All of the characters are unlikeable, which is always interesting and everyone is very flawed, bar Tilda but she’s a child soo!
 It is a brilliant thriller with shocking twists.